The Next Stock Market Crash Is Rooted In This Cognitive Misconception

 These are not empty words.
 Instead, they have consequences for your investment decisions.
 They focus on investing and not on speculation, which brings us back to the distinction mentioned above and the shift I have observed towards speculation.
 According to this philosophy, dividends and cash flow show you the true return of a company to its investors.
 It's not about the share and what someone else is willing to pay for it, but what the company pays you in cash.

 Therefore, it makes sense to look especially for those dividend stocks that have a return that is halfway in line with the historical average.
 One option is my TEV ex-dividend calendar, which summarizes the ex-dividend dates every week.
-Below you will find the ex-dividend dates for this week:
+Below you will find the ex-dividend dates for the upcoming week:

 |Company